Get Help from Bob Vila

 Prepare the area you plan to spackle to enhance the putty’s sticking power.
 Use the putty knife or fine-grit sandpaper to clean all debris from in and around the hole and make the surface as smooth as possible.

-Time to mix and apply to the hole in the wall.
+Time to mix and apply to the hole in the wall!
+The type of putty you picked up will determine how to prep the spackle.
 If you purchased powdered spackle compound, mix it with small amounts of water until it reaches a thick yet easy-to-spread consistency.
 Prepare a small batch—you can always mix more if you need it.
 Pre-mixed compound is generally good to go, but stir it well if you’re using a previously opened container.
 (Always close the lid after getting what you need so the paste doesn’t dry out.)

 Dip the edge of the putty knife into the spackling compound and scoop out a bit more than what you’ll need to fill the hole.
 Hold the putty-loaded knife slightly above the damage site at a slight angle and apply with a downward motion to patch.

 When the hole is filled, hold the knife at a 90-degree angle to scrape away excess, taking care not to pull the putty from the hole.
-Don’t strive for perfection here; you’ll sand it smooth once dry.
+Don’t strive for perfection here as you spackle the wall; you’ll sand it smooth once dry.
 Use a damp cloth or sponge to wipe residual compound from the wall next to the repair site.

 Review your work after about two hours, when the compound should be dry.
 If the patch seems to be recessed, the paste shrank a bit as it dried.
 (Holes deeper than ¼ inch often need more than one application.)
 Repeat the previous steps, this time leaving a slight mound that you’ll sand off later.
 Wait another two hours.

-Now it’s time to prime and paint the patched area until it blends in with the surrounding wall.
+Now that you’ve mastered how to spackle this gouge and nearly any other dings to come, simply prime and paint the patched area until it fully blends in with the surrounding wall.
 A seamless look, in a snap!